mdrosophila/RepData_PeerAssessment1/PA1_template.md

 **Do these values differ from the estimates from the first part of the assignment?**
 - Yes, these values differs from the first part.
 First,the histogram of imputed data has a distribution closer to normal distribution than the original data with NA removed.
-Second, the mean and medium values are the similar now.
+Second, the mean and medium values are identical now.

 **What is the impact of imputing missing data on the estimates of the total daily number of steps?**
 - Total daily steps increase 86129.51 by imputating the missing data.